 - Fresh greenery

-- Vase (avoid clear vases so you don't see the floral foam)
+- Vase (I made this jute twine wrapped vase - avoid clear vases so you don't see the floral foam)

 How to Make Ornament Bouquet

 1. If needed, cut your floral foam to fit the bottom of your vase.

 2. Cut a piece of floral wire to the height that you want for your arrangement and then stick one end into the hole at the top of the ornament (where the little silver cap is):

 3. Stick your ornament "flower" into the floral foam.
 That's it!
 Continue with the rest of the ornaments you want to use for your bouquet.
 I used 5 large ornaments and 5 small ornaments for my bouquet.

 4. Put the floral foam with your ornaments in the vase and finish off with some fresh greenery.
 You can make this in a matter of minutes!